-Bosnia-Herzegovina is one of the most extraordinary and worthwhile countries I’ve travelled to.
+Bosnia and Herzegovina is one of the most extraordinary and worthwhile countries I’ve travelled to.
 It was here I learned the true meaning of the kindness of strangers and was the place which defined the direction of my blogging.

 To quote Britannica “the mother tongue of the vast majority is Serbo-Croatian, a term used to describe, collectively, the mutually intelligible languages now known as Serbian, Croatian, or Bosnian, depending on the speaker’s ethnic and political affiliation.
 So, if you have knowledge of either Serbian or Croatian then Bosnian will be manageable.

 I noticed that German was the second language of older people with English as the second language of younger people.
 Here is a list of basic Bosnian phrases:

-Best time to visit: Winter in the inland mountain areas will be cold whilst the south has a more Mediterranean climate.
+Winter in the inland mountain areas will be cold whilst the south has a more Mediterranean climate.
 For general sight-seeing, the best time for visiting Bosnia is May to September but bear in mind that it will get cold at night in the mountainous areas.

 The standard continental European type which is the two round pin plug/socket of 220V-240V.

 Meat, cheese and bread feature highly in the diet so make sure to eat fruit and vegetables to balance the fibre intake. Ćevapi is very popular and consists of sausages served with pitta bread, onions and yogurt.
 Meat pastries such as burek are equally popular and great for budget travellers.

 The Sarajevo to Mostar train line is considered one of the most beautiful rail journeys in Europe.
 The Railways of the Federation of Bosnia and Herzegovina (ZFBH) website contains information on rail travel in the federation whilst the Republika Srpska Railways (ZRS) website covers the Republic of Srpska.
-Click here for a railways route map of Bosnia-Herzegovina.

-Bosnia-Herzegovina has seen many an empire come and go, from the Romans and the Byzantines to the empire which had the most influence socially and architecturally – the Ottoman Empire, conquering in the 15th Century.
+Bosnia and Herzegovina has seen many an empire come and go, from the Romans and the Byzantines to the empire which had the most influence socially and architecturally – the Ottoman Empire, conquering in the 15th Century.
 In an effort to rid Europe of the Ottoman Empire, the Austro-Hungarian Empire took control in 1878 and remained until the end of World War I in 1918.

 The assassination of Franz Ferdinand, heir to the Austro-Hungarian throne, by Bosnian Serb Gavrilo Princip in Sarajevo on 28th June 1914 is the event which triggered World War I.